msunji/fsopen-2021/part2/README.md

 - [x] **Exercise 2.6:** \
        Phonebook: Add a new person to the phonebook (just the name for now)

-- [ ] **Exercise 2.7:** \
+- [x] **Exercise 2.7:** \
-       Phonebook: Issue a warning with the alart command when a user tries to add a name that already exists in the phonebook
+       Phonebook: Issue a warning with the alert command when a user tries to add a name that already exists in the phonebook

 - [ ] **Exercise 2.8:** \
        Phonebook: Allow users to add phone numbers to the phonebook